 Donations go to support animal shelters in Ukraine and purchases of feed, leashes, collars and crates for border crossings.
 The group also supports animal welfare in bordering regions outside Ukraine (to assist animals brought out of the country).

 Russia presents a challenging donation environment.
-The crisis in Ukraine, of course, also adversely affects Russia and individual Russians.
-Russophobia is a natural human reaction to the atrocities, but ultimately it's unhelpful.
-The most effective way of countering the Kremlin’s pro-war propaganda is to support one of the few independent media groups Russia still has left.
+Russia's war in Ukraine, of course, also adversely affects Russia and individual Russians.
+Russophobia is a natural human reaction to the atrocities, but it's ultimately unhelpful.
+The most effective way of countering the Kremlin’s pro-war propaganda is to support one of the few independent media groups that still serve Russians who want to know what is really happening.
 Meduza is one of the best:

 A friend and former journalist colleague who spent years living in Ukraine said this about Meduza: “It’s an absolutely vital (independent) source of information inside Russia (via Telegram and VPNs).”

-As I wrote in the intro, the big international aid organizations are a crucial part of the overall humanitarian effort.
-These larger groups are particularly important in helping smaller countries like Moldova, which are now accepting large numbers of refugees but lack the financial resources to offer sustainable support.
-Perhaps the most visible of these groups is the UN’s own refugee agency, UNHCR.
+The big international aid organizations are a crucial part of the overall effort.
+These larger groups are particularly important in helping smaller countries like Moldova, which have accepted large numbers of refugees but lack the resources to offer sustainable support.
+Perhaps the most visible of these is the UN’s own refugee agency, UNHCR.

-“The Washington Post” recently published a helpful article aimed at American readers who want to support war-relief efforts but who may not know about or be familiar with the many smaller, local organizations.
-For readers here who may not subscribe to the newspaper, I sincerely hope the Post doesn’t mind me reprinting and paraphrasing some of the article’s contents here below:
+“The Washington Post” last year published a helpful article aimed at American readers who want to support war-relief efforts but who may not know about or be familiar with the many smaller, local organizations.
+For readers here who may not subscribe to the newspaper, I have reprinted and paraphrased the article here:

 This well-known group has partnered with “People in Need” (see above) and plans to build a fund to reach four million people, especially families, women, girls and the elderly.